-• Reported annually on the implementation of policies to address the issues to the Quinte Region Source Protection Authority.

-• Monitored the issues through raw samples collected at the municipal drinking water system.

-• Completed two rounds of septic inspections in the ICA, and any necessary upgrades/replacements (these upgrades/replacements were only necessary in the first round of inspections).

-• Completed Education and Outreach activities related to sewage threats and agricultural activities.

-• The Municipality of Centre Hastings has installed a new municipal well to replace one of the existing wells that experiences quality and quantity issues.
+- Reported annually on the implementation of policies to address the issues to the Quinte Source Protection Authority. - Monitored the issues through raw samples collected at the municipal drinking water system. - Completed two rounds of septic inspections in the ICA, and any necessary upgrades/replacements (these upgrades/replacements were only necessary in the first round of inspections). - Completed Education and Outreach activities related to sewage threats and agricultural activities. - The Municipality of Centre Hastings has installed a new municipal well to replace one of the existing wells that experiences quality and quantity issues.

 Raw water samples show Organic Nitrogen results are improving.
 Since 2013, only one (1) sample from each well showed an exceedance of Organic Nitrogen above the provincial operational guideline.
-E. coli and Total Coliform remain elevated in raw water results.
+E. coli and Total Coliform remain elevated in raw water results but are starting to show a decreasing trend.
 Because these wells are both groundwater under the direct influence of surface water (GUDI), it is anticipated some level of these parameters will exist in the raw water samples.
 Additionally, as the new well is in a different aquifer, it is anticipated that results will be positively affected.
+Due to limited data from the new well, combined with a slight decreasing trend in issues, the raw water data will continue to be monitored to aid the Committee in future decision-making.